 Film and Television Cultures is a selective Master's programme.
-An Admissions Committee will decide whether you will be admitted to the programme based on a number of factors, including the study results you obtained in the Bachelor's programme, a letter of motivation and an essay (1200 words).
+An Admissions Committee will decide whether you will be admitted to the programme based on a number of factors, including the study results you obtained in the Bachelor's programme, a letter of motivation and a writing assignment (500 words).
 Do you want to find out whether you are eligible for this Master’s programme?

 Why this programme in Utrecht?